linguapress

 Photo above: guards accompany the coffin of Her Majesty Queen Elizabeth II outside Buckingham Palace.

-They look identical, and they march like robots.
+They look identical, and they march robots.

 But who are these soldiers?
 Are they an army of clones, or actors?
 Or are they real soldiers?